Metrical Diophantine approximation for quaternions: The proof when the critical sum diverges

 so that $\cB^n= \cB$.
 Let $\{\cB_i=\cup_j B(c_{i_j},r_{i})\colon i\in\N\}$ be a family of finite unions of balls $ B(c_{i_j},r_{i})$ in $\R^n$ with the same radius $r_i\to 0$ as $i\to\infty$.
 Suppose that for any ball $B_0\in \R^n$,

 Then the Mass Transference Principle asserts that

-Thus the appropriate version of Khintchine's theorem would imply \Ja's $f$ theorem.
-This has not been proved for quaternions but a version of Dirichlet's theorem has (Theorem~\ref{thm:QDT}) and can be used with the mass transference principle to prove Theorem~\ref{thm:qJBT}, the quaternionic analogue of the \JB{} theorem.
+Thus the appropriate version of Khintchine's theorem would imply \Ja's $f$-measure theorem.
+This has not been proved for quaternions but~\eqref{eq:appconst} can be used with the mass transference principle to prove Theorem~\ref{thm:qJBT}, the quaternionic analogue of the \JB{} theorem.